nbonfire/hitztourney/README.md

 hitztourney
 ===========

 NOTE: there is no index on purpose. go to http://yourhostname.whatever/games to see the main page.
 Yes, I know this is security by obscurity but I really only need to stop drunk gamers from padding their stats.
-I do this more complete in the flask/heroku-based version at nbonfire/hitzapp
+I do a better job with security in the flask/heroku-based version at nbonfire/hitzapp by implementing social login.

 to use with docker, download and build the docker file with